kaushik-gopalan/brick-submission/README.md

 # brick-submission

-Save the training and test data in ./data and run python code/run_all.py
+Save the training and test data in ./data and run cd code python run_all.py